DanielBMarkham/Info-Ops/manuscript/chapter8.md

 **Vertical and Horizontal Bars** I think these are called synchronization bars.
 Beats me.
 The idea is that one thing can kick off many things that all happen simultaneously.
 So one line forms a "T" with a long line, then a bunch of lines come off of that line showing that all of this starts happening at once.

 This probably sounds more complicated in writing than it actually is.
-In practice, just about anybpody off the street can walk up and look at one of my Activity Diagrams and see what's going on.
+In practice, just about anybody off the street can walk up and look at one of my Activity Diagrams and see what's going on.
 That's the whole point.
 I've done over a hundred of these easy, and I don't think I've ever made a diagram that had more than 30 or 40 elements or that I couldn't show to the average person I meet every day.

 Just to be clear, the "real" Activity Diagrams that are part of the Unified Modeling Language have all kinds of parts and do all kinds of wondrous things.
 I've never needed them.
 Many times, especially earlier in my career, I've used a lot of the more technical diagramming skills, but they've never been useful, mainly because back then I didn't understand what the purpose was.
 I thought the actual job was diagramming.